 registration FOR ENTRANCE EXAMINATION

-All applicants must apply for admission online via RMC's Varbi Admission system.
+All applicants must apply for admission online through Studieoptag.

-The deadline for applications to all Masters programmes at RMC is 28 February 2019 at 23:59 CET.
+The deadline for applications to all Masters programmes at RMC for 2020 has not yet been decided.

 It is not possible to create, edit or complete an application after the deadline.

-Applicants for a Bachelor or Advanced Postgraduate Diploma programme at RMC must pay an application fee of 500 DKK.
+All applicants for all study programmes at RMC must pay an application fee of 500 DKK.
 The fee covers part of the costs associated with the entrance examination, and is non-refundable after the application deadline.

-You pay by card via an online payment solution at Varbi Admission, when you have finished your application.
+You pay by card via an online payment solution at The Minestry of Culture's admissions portal, when you have finished your application.
 RMC will not cover any fees associated with the payment.

 Who can apply?